docker-library/docs/odoo/README.md

 Restarting a PostgreSQL server does not affect the created databases.

-## Install the latest version of Odoo
-The Odoo package is built every night to include latest functionalities and improvements.
-To install the latest version of Odoo, enter the container of your Odoo instance and update your version of Odoo using `apt-get`.

-	docker exec -it odoo bash
-	# apt-get update
-	# apt-get install odoo

 ## Run Odoo with a custom configuration

 The default configuration file for the server (located at `/etc/odoo/openerp-server.conf`)